2600hz/kazoo/applications/crossbar/doc/tasks.md

     "data": {
         "csv": {
             "format": {
-                "message": "Empty CSV or some row(s) longer than others" }
+                "message": "Empty CSV or some row(s) longer than others or header missing" }
         }
     },